ExCiteS/airquality/README.md

 yarn grunt dev
 ```

-Changes will be watched and applied when saving.
+Changes will be watched and applied when saving, all Cordova platforms will be recompiled also.

 When Air Quality application is compiled, test it on the emulator: